UConn fans tear down lampposts, set fires after Huskies championship win, videos show

 STORRS, Conn.
-(WTNH) – Chaotic scenes broke out on the University of Connecticut campus following the UConn Huskies’ NCAA championship win on Monday night, resulting in 15 people being arrested and charged with various crimes while 16 others were hospitalized, according to school officials.
+(WTNH) – Chaotic scenes broke out on the University of Connecticut campus following the UConn Huskies’ NCAA championship win on Monday night.
+Fifteen people were arrested and charged with various crimes while 16 others were hospitalized, according to school officials.

 About 10,000 people were watching the game in the university’s Gampel Pavilion arena.
 Police were present across the campus, keeping an eye on the crowds, and then interfering once the celebrations took a turn.